 5. Which Casio keyboard piano is best for beginners?

 The Casio CDP-S350 is a great entry-level digital piano for beginning players.
 It has 88 weighted keys, making it suitable for practicing and performing various styles of music.
 The built-in sounds are realistic, and the touch sensitivity can be adjusted to suit your playing style.
 Plus, the included lessons make learning easy and enjoyable.

 6. Which Yamaha keyboard is best for beginners?

 The Yamaha P-125 Digital Piano is a great entry-level digital piano for budding musicians.
 It has 88 weighted keys and comes with a range of realistic sounds, making it suitable for multiple genres of music.
 Additionally, the Graded Hammer Standard (GHS) Action provides an authentic piano experience.
-The Aux Line In/Out and USB to Host connections allows you to connect with a variety of MIDI devices and apps, making this an all-in-one instrument for any beginner.
+The Aux Line In/Out and USB to Host connections allow you to connect with a variety of MIDI devices and apps, making this an all-in-one instrument for any beginner.

 7. Why are Yamaha pianos so popular?